skip to primary navigation skip to content

 Profile

-Jane is currently Course Manager for the Primary PGCE course, a role she has had for 13 years.
-During that time, the course has had three successful 'outstanding' Ofsted inspections and has been the highgest ranked primary PGCE course nationally across all routes into teaching (Good Teacher Training Guide, 2017).
-Jane has responsibility for overseeing all elements of the course including Partnership with over 200 local schools and settings.
+Jane is an Associate Teaching Professor at the Faculty of Education, University of Cambridge.
+She is an experienced teacher educator and is course manager for the one-year Primary PGCE course, a role she has had for 16 years.
+During that time, the course has had three successful 'outstanding' Ofsted inspections and continues to attract high quality applicants who go on to become very successful teachers once they have qualified.
+Jane has responsibility for overseeing all elements of the course including liaison with over 100 local Partnership schools and settings.

 • Mentoring